S3729065/Combat-Wombats-App/README.md

 Please run this in a terminal: (you can also run this through IntelliJ's terminal) `./mvnw spring-boot:run`

+To view the website, type: `localhost:8080` into your web browser's URL path input.

+Inside the same terminal: `Ctrl+c` to Cancel the operation and select `Y` when prompted in the terminal with [Y/N]

 The great thing about this project is that the JUnit testing suite is prioritised first before the application fully runs.